ehealthsuisse/EPR-by-example/files/RegistryStoredQuery.md

 ```

 The message is made of the following blocks:
-- *EventIdentification*: Element with event related information including the timestamp (line 3 ..
+- *EventIdentification*: Event related information including the timestamp (line 3 ..
 6).
-- *ActiveParticipant*: Element with information related to the primary system performing the query (line 7 ..
+- *ActiveParticipant*: Information related to the primary system performing the query (line 7 ..
 15).
-- *ActiveParticipant*: Element with information on the responding service endpoint (line 16 ..
+- *ActiveParticipant*: Information on the responding service endpoint (line 16 ..
 18).
-- *ActiveParticipant*: Element with information on the authenticated user initiating the request (line 19 ..
+- *ActiveParticipant*: Information on the authenticated user initiating the request (line 19 ..
 21).
-- *AuditSourceIdentification*: TODO (line 22 ..
+- *AuditSourceIdentification*: Information related to the primary system performing the query (line 22 ..
 24)
-- *ParticipantObjectIdentification*: Element with request message related information including a UUencoded copy of the query (line 25 ..
+- *ParticipantObjectIdentification*: Request message related information including a UUencoded copy of the query (line 25 ..
 31).
-- *ParticipantObjectIdentification*: TODO (line 32 ..
+- *ParticipantObjectIdentification*: Information on the patients EPR accessed (line 32 ..
 34)

 # Security Requirements